cosmostation/chainlist/README.md

 ---

 <details>
-  <summary><h2 style='display: inline; font-size: 24px'>How to add your token info</h2></summary>
+  <summary><h2 style='display: inline; font-size: 24px'>How to add your coin info</h2></summary>

-‼️ Please be noted that tokens of Testnets and unverified networks may not be merged to master.
+‼️ Please be noted that coins of Testnets and unverified networks may not be merged to master.
 1. Fork this repo to your own github account
 2. Clone fork and create new branch